Vai al contenuto principale

 This PhD project is part of the Circular Health for Industry (CH4I) project, whose general goals are (i) to study how to collect, manage and analyse data in a Circular Health approach without keeping separate data silos of human health, animals and plants and (ii) to develop Artificial Intelligence algorithms that work on them, to improve the infrastructure for collecting and analysing such data and to reskill workers for the adoption of AI technologies (https://ch4i.di.unito.it/).
 Within the CH4I, the work is being developed as part of the Subproject 2 Agrifood, specifically in the context of milk production of a herd that uses an Automatic Milking System (AMS) exclusively from 2016.

-(i) A clustering analysis with the milking data with the scope of characterising over lactation periods the groups of cows by their productivity.
+This multi-clustering framework was first applied to a mid-size farm.
 Preliminar results were discussed at the International Conference on Precision Dairy Farming, Vienna 2022.
-The article with final results, entitled Multi-algorithm clustering analysis for characterizing cow productivity on automatic milking systems over lactation periods [7], was publisehd at the Computers and Electronics in Agriculture journal.
+The article with final results, entitled Multi-algorithm clustering analysis for characterizing cow productivity on automatic milking systems over lactation periods [11], was publisehd at the Computers and Electronics in Agriculture journal.
+After the success of this first use-case, it was validated in other 16 farms.
+Prelimiar results were presented at the European Conference of Precision Livestock farming 2024.
+The detailed results are under review to be published as a scientific article.

-(iii) Interpretable ML model: The output of an interpretable model can be understood by humans.
-Thus, it has the potential for generating knowledge on the process that is being modelled.
-An Interpretable Genetic Programming model will be developed and applied on predicting the milk production of future lactation periods.
-The preliminary studies on this theme were presented in the poster A Comparison of Structural Complexity Metrics for Explainable Genetic Programming [10] at the Genetic and Evolutionary Computation Conference (GECCO), Lisbon 2023.
+The next steps of the research are (i) to generate an interpretable machine learning models to automatize the framework that defines to which Productivity Group a cow belongs to, and (ii) to generate an interpretable machine learning model for the herd dynamics of the Productivity Groups.
+Interpretable models have the potential for generating knowledge on the process that is being modelled.
+An Interpretable Genetic Programming model is being developed and applied on predicting the Productivity Groups of future lactation periods.
+The preliminary studies on this theme were presented in the poster A Comparison of Structural Complexity Metrics for Explainable Genetic Programming [12] at the Genetic and Evolutionary Computation Conference (GECCO), Lisbon 2023.

 References: